dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 * Xnet messages in queues to other subnets as outlined above to allow a receiving subnet to validate the authenticity of xnet messages.
 * Ingress history, containing the responses of executed ingress messages so that users can verify the responses.

-### Periodic Certification
+### Checkpoint Certification

-Updated (dirty) memory pages are not certified in every round, but tracked in a tree data structure whenever they are written.
+Wasm code changed in canister updates and updated (dirty) memory pages are not certified in every round, but tracked in a Merkle tree data structure whenever they are written.
+The tracking is actually done by the execution layer on each write using standard memory page management approaches as known from the Linux kernel.
-Every DKG interval (FIX: reference), that is, every multiple hundred rounds (configurable), the complete state of a subnet becomes recertified.
+At every DKG interval (FIX: reference), that is, every multiple hundred rounds which corresponds to around 10 minutes (configurable), the subnet computes a so-called checkpoint at which the complete state of a subnet is recertified.
-This is done through a Merkle tree data structure that tracks the dirty memory pages.
+This is done through signing the Merkle tree data structure that tracks all the elements of the state of the subnet.
-The state certification is done incrementally only on changed memory pages by hashing the content of all pages changed since the last certification, thus its runtime depends on the number of dirty pages in the DKG interval.
+The state certification is done incrementally on changed memory pages by hashing the content of all pages changed since the last certification and propagating the changes up the Merkle tree – something well known in the blockchain domain.
+The runtime of this checkpointing operation is linear in the number of changed pages, not overall state size.
-The Merkle tree data structure makes this operation efficient and incremental.
+The Merkle tree data structure makes this operation incremental and thus efficient.
-A full recertification of terabytes of replicated state would not be practical every 10 minutes.
+This is crucial as we expect a subnet to hold many terabytes of state in the future and a full recertification of multiple terabytes of replicated state would not be practical every 10 minutes.

-The above-described state certification ensures that any item of data is authenticated, be it data within the subnet or such communicated to other subnets.
+The above-described state certification ensures that any item of data is authenticated, be it data within the subnet or such communicated to other subnets, or the responses to ingress messages retrieved by users.
-This particularly enables secure and verifiable inter-subnet communication, a crucial feature of the Internet Computer and enabler of its scalability.
+This particularly enables secure and verifiable inter-subnet communication, a crucial feature of the Internet Computer as well as an enabler of its scalability.

+## State Sync

+The message routing layer implements another quite unique feature of the Internet Computer.
+As described above, every checkpointing interval, i.e., around every 10 minutes, the complete subnet state is certified by the subnet through a BLS threshold signature on a Merkle tree.
+One prominent use case of such a checkpoint is to allow new nodes to join a subnet, e.g., if the subnet is to grow in size or a node needs to be replaced because of having been destroyed in a disaster.
+A newly-joined node of a subnet can download the latest checkpoint from its subnet peers.
+Once downloaded and verified with the public key of the subnet, the new node catches up to the current block height by processing all the blocks that have been generated in the subnet since the downloaded checkpoint and "replays" them, i.e., executes them as it would in the normal node operation to successively make state transitions of its local state to finally reach that of the subnet.
+Thanks to the downloaded checkpoint, only some hundred blocks need to be replayed, not every block from the start of the subnet as is the case in other blockchains.
+The possibility of a new node starting with the state in a checkpoint realistically allows for any form of efficient node joining in the subnet.

+A node joining a subnet would practically not be possible if the node would need to replay all blocks from the very first block ever created on the subnet as is the architecture in other blockchains.
+The reasoning here is that the IC is intended to replace public cloud, i.e., is intended to have a high throughput of operations per time unit, much like real-world cloud servers running their applications.
+Consider a subnet that has been running for four years with high CPU utilization.
+It is in this case completely infeasible for a newly joining node to ever catch up with the subnet when trying to replay all blocks starting with the genesis block of the subnet. to resolve this, the IC supports nodes joining by downloading and verifying the state from a checkpoint and replaying only the transactions since then, which are in the hundreds, and not hundreds of millions.

 [![Watch youtube video](https://img.youtube.com/vi/YexfeByBXlo/0.jpg)](https://www.youtube.com/watch?v=YexfeByBXlo)